idanmoradarthas/DataScienceUtils/README.md

                 # return class virginica with probability 0.9773
                 return ("virginica", 0.9773)
 ```

+Excited?

+Read about all the modules here and see more methods and abilities (such as drawing a decision tree and more):
+* [Metrics](https://datascienceutils.readthedocs.io/en/latest/metrics.html) - The module of metrics contains methods that help to calculate and/or visualize evaluation performance of an algorithm.
+* [Preprocess](https://datascienceutils.readthedocs.io/en/latest/preprocess.html) - The module of preprocess contains methods that are processes that could be made to data before training.
+* [Strings](https://datascienceutils.readthedocs.io/en/latest/strings.html) - The module of strings contains methods that help manipulate and process strings in a dataframe.
+* [Visualization Aids](https://datascienceutils.readthedocs.io/en/latest/visualization_aids.html) - The module of visualization aids contains methods that visualize by drawing or printing ML output.

 ## Contributing
 Interested in contributing to Data Science Utils?
 Great!
 You're welcome,  and we would love to have you.
 We follow